barrettotte/fishtank-s02-qol/README.md

 ## Features

 - List of all cameras on left side
-- Button on left side to open `#fishtanklive` on X in new tab
-- Button on left side to open `/tv/` in new tab
-- Button on left side to open [fishtank.guru](https://fishtank.guru/), a site with all crafting recipes
 - Collapsible panels on left side by clicking title
+- Fishtank-related quick link buttons on left side
+  - Open `#fishtanklive` on X in new tab
+  - Open `/tv/` in new tab
+  - Open [fishtank.guru](https://fishtank.guru/), a site with all crafting recipes

 ## Screenshots